Crew Says Farewell, Enters Soyuz and Prepares to Undock

-Category: Space Hits: 2The hatch closing between the Soyuz MS-17 and station in preparation for the undocking of Expedition 64 crew.
+Category: Space Hits: 3The hatch closing between the Soyuz MS-17 and station in preparation for the undocking of Expedition 64 crew.
 Credit: NASA TV

 At 6:24 p.m.
 EDT, the hatch closed between the Soyuz spacecraft and the International Space Station in preparation for undocking.
 NASA astronaut Kate Rubins and cosmonauts Sergey Ryzhikov and Sergey Kud-Sverchkov of Roscosmos are scheduled to undock their Soyuz MS-17 spacecraft at 9:34 p.m.